bersling/typescript-auth/README.md

-Authentication module for written in typescript, built on bcrypt and passportjs.
+Authentication module written in typescript, built on bcrypt and passportjs.